KaiPereira/build-a-devboard/JOURNAL.md

 ![Pasted image 20250929120135.png](journal/Pasted%20image%2020250929120135.png)

-**Remember, caps go by whatever they're decoupling**.
-Now all the RP2040 caps are grouped together, and this is because it's just a general rule to have one cap per VDD pin, and then the larger cap/bulk cap near the group of them:
+**Remember, caps go close to whatever they're decoupling**.
+Now all the RP2040 caps are grouped together, and this is because it's just a general rule to have one cap per VDD pin, and then the larger cap/bulk cap near the largest group of them:

 ![Pasted image 20250929121131.png](journal/Pasted%20image%2020250929121131.png)